grafana/pyroscope/examples/ruby/README.md

 2. execute the `find_nearest_vehicle()` function
 3. Before the block ends it will (behind the scenes) remove the `{ "vehicle" => "car" }` from the application since that block is complete

-### Resulting flamgraph / performance results from the example
+## Resulting flamgraph / performance results from the example
+### Running the example
 To run the example run the following commands:
 ```
 # Pull latest pyroscope image: